5th Street/Independence Hall station

-5th Street/Independence Hall station is a subway station in Philadelphia, Pennsylvania at the intersection of 5th and Market Street served by SEPTA's Market-Frankford Line.
-The station serves multiple notable Philadelphia landmarks including Independence Hall, the Liberty Bell, the National Constitution Center, the National Museum of American Jewish History, and the Philadelphia Bourse.
+5th Street/Independence Hall station is a subway station in Philadelphia, Pennsylvania, at the intersection of 5th and Market Streets, served by SEPTA Metro L trains.
+The station serves multiple notable Philadelphia landmarks, including Independence Hall, the Liberty Bell, the National Constitution Center, the National Museum of American Jewish History, and the Philadelphia Bourse.

 The station originally opened as 5th Street station and was renamed by SEPTA on June 29, 2016.